-To enjoy waking up in the morning, consider these 12 factors to look for in a job other than a paycheck.
+To help you enjoy waking up in the morning, consider these 12 factors in a job other than a paycheck.

-- You feel appreciated and valued.
+3. You feel appreciated and valued.
 A paycheck is nice, but that goes straight to the bank.
-On the other hand, appreciation is something that you carry in your soul every day.
+On the other hand, appreciation is something you carry in your soul every day.
 This appreciation can be communicated through respect, unexpected gifts, or just an old-fashioned “thank-you.”

-- You are trusted.
+4. You are trusted.
 It’s nice to know that somebody isn’t always looking over your shoulder.
-And that when you are given a task, you are given the freedom to complete it.
+And when you are given a task, you are given the freedom to complete it.

-- It fits your personality.
-Anyone who has ever taken a personality test knows that we all have unique personalities that thrive in certain environments.
+6. It fits your personality.
+Anyone who has ever taken a personality test knows we all have unique personalities that thrive in certain environments.
 Some enjoy working with people, others enjoy completing tasks.
 Some like making the decisions, others don’t.
 Find a job that fits your sweet spot.
-And by the way, if you keep getting this one wrong, there are people who can help you with this step.
+And by the way, if you keep getting this one wrong, there are people who can help you.

-- The company’s values align with yours.
+8. The company’s values align with yours.
 At the end of the day, your integrity is what matters most.
 Don’t compromise it every time you walk into the workplace.
-If you are at a job that requires you to suspend your personal convictions, you don’t need to be… nor should you be.
+If you are at a job that requires you to suspend your personal convictions, you don’t need to be—nor should you be.

-- A flexible, results-oriented culture.
-A culture of flexibility suggests a results-driven focus.
-One that is more interested in you successfully completing your job with excellence than clocking in a set amount of work hours during a specified time of the day.
+9. A flexible, results-oriented culture.
+A culture of flexibility suggests a results-driven focus—one that is more interested in you successfully completing your job with excellence than clocking in a set amount of work hours during a specified time of the day.

 10. It values family.
 You value your family.
 Your job should too.